Rutland Roman villa: Villa

 The villa complex is likely to be a villa rustica comprising luxurious residential buildings and agricultural buildings.
 A geophysical survey has shown it comprises at least seven buildings, including the main residential villa, all enclosed by a series of ditches.

 Initially thought to date to the 3rd or 4th century AD, further excavations in the summer of 2022 suggested that the estate had been first occupied more than a century earlier.

 Main residential villa

 The main villa is thought to be a corridor villa with double portico arranged around an internal garden and wings at each end.

 The triclinium (dining room) and mosaic were the main discoveries in 2021.
-Excavations in 2022 found, in the western corridor, fragments of a mosaic floor in a collaped underfloor heating system, while the eastern corridor retained a polychrome geometric mosaic floor.
+Excavations in 2022 found, in the western corridor, fragments of a mosaic floor in a collapsed underfloor heating system, while the eastern corridor retained a polychrome geometric mosaic floor.
 Also many details of elaborate decoration were found including wall and floor decoration with frescoed wall plaster, marble fragments and stone columns.